- Advertisement -spot_img

 Although reports show that inflation has been slowing down recently, with figures showing a notable drop from 8.3% in September 2022 to 4.5% in April 2024, the pressure is still on as this doesn’t mean that prices are going down with it but merely increasing at a slightly slower rate.

-As usual, food and beverage is one of the hardest hit sectors, with producers and retailers in the industry trying to stay afloat during these challenging times as they struggle with higher operating costs, resource shortages and lower profit margins.
+As usual, food and beverage is one of the hardest hit sectors, with producers and retailers in the industry trying to stay afloat during these challenging times as they struggle with higher operating costs, resource shortages, and lower profit margins.
 The trickle-down effects of inflation are not to be ignored since there’s no telling when the situation might improve.

 Inflation Impact on Food and Beverage Industry

-For starters, during times of high inflation, manufacturers typically find it more difficult to source raw materials as the costs of ingredients are on the rise.
+For starters, during times of high inflation impact on food, manufacturers typically find it more difficult to source raw materials as the costs of ingredients are on the rise.
 For example, companies searching for a nuts supplier to provide them with high-quality goods at reasonable prices will have to scour the market for longer as the majority of sellers also increase their rates to make up for the surging inflation.
 This might also prompt many companies to opt for the cheapest alternative, oftentimes without doing their due diligence, which can cause them to compromise on quality for cost savings while also increasing the risk of dealing with bad actors.

 It’s not just raw ingredients that are getting costlier, but also rent prices and utilities, which contribute to higher operational overheads.
 These changes are directly reflected in the menu prices at restaurants since these establishments often have to deal with inflated rents which are only getting higher.
 The prices increase for food items can also take a toll on restaurant traffic, ultimately lowering income for these types of businesses.